10.4: Working with Lipids

 There are three main methods of dispersing lipids into an aqueous solution to form liposomes.

-a. mechanical dispersion - in this method, lipid dried onto the inside glass surface of a container is hydrated with an aqueous solution, which peals off the lipid to form multilamellar - MLV - (multiple bilayers separated by water) vesicles.
+a. mechanical dispersion - in this method, lipid dried onto the inside glass surface of a container is hydrated with an aqueous solution, which peels off the lipid to form multilamellar - MLV - (multiple bilayers separated by water) vesicles.
 Only a small part of the aqueous solution is encapsulated inside the liposome, so this is not the method of choice for the encapsulation of expensive or rather insoluble solutes.
-Depending on the degree of agitation and the nature of the lipid used, different-sized liposomes can be prepared.
+Different-sized liposomes can be prepared depending on the degree of agitation and the nature of the lipid used.

 b. organic solvent dispersion - In these methods, the lipids, which are dissolved in organic solvents, are injected through a fine needle, at a slow rate, into an aqueous solution in which the organic solvent may be miscible (such as ethanol) or immiscible (such as ether).
-In each case, the lipids orient at the interface between the organic solvent and aqueous solution, to form bilayer structures.
-Injection of ethanol-dissolved lipids provides a simple way to produce SUV, but because liposome formation can not occur at an ethanol concentration greater than 7.5%, only a fraction of the total aqueous phase can be entrapped in the vesicle; hence this technique is not cost-effective for entrapment of an expensive solute.
-Alternatively, the lipid can be dissolved in ether and slowly injected into an aqueous solution which is warmed so that the ether evaporates at the rate at which it is injected.
-Since the ether is volatilized, large amounts of lipid can be introduced and the encapsulation efficiency of the aqueous solution is high.
+In each case, the lipids are oriented at the interface between the organic solvent and aqueous solution to form bilayer structures.
+Injection of ethanol-dissolved lipids provides a simple way to produce SUV, but because liposome formation can not occur at an ethanol concentration greater than 7.5%, only a fraction of the total aqueous phase can be entrapped in the vesicle; hence, this technique is not cost-effective for entrapment of an expensive solute.
+Alternatively, the lipid can be dissolved in ether and slowly injected into an aqueous solution, which is warmed so that the ether evaporates at the rate at which it is injected.
+Since the ether is volatilized, large amounts of lipid can be introduced, and the encapsulation efficiency of the aqueous solution is high.

-c. detergent dispersion and solubilization - In this method, lipids are solubilized in an aqueous solution through the addition of detergents.
+c. detergent dispersion and solubilization - In this method, lipids are solubilized in an aqueous solution by adding detergents.
 The detergents are removed slowly from the solution, resulting in the spontaneous formation of liposomes.
 Detergents are single-chain amphiphiles that spontaneously form micelles in an aqueous solution when the concentration of free lipid rises to a minimum critical value, the critical micelle concentration (CMC); at this concentration, self-association of detergent results in the formation of a stable aggregate, the micelle.
 This is illustrated in Figure \(\PageIndex{2}\).

 Table \(\PageIndex{2}\) below shows the properties and CMC of various detergents.